This information describes how you can perform arm and shoulder exercises, a breathing exercise, and scar massage after your mastectomy.

 The W exercise can be done standing, sitting, or lying on your back.
 Doing this exercise with your back against the wall may help you position yourself properly.

 - If you feel discomfort in the area near your incision, stop at that position and do the deep breathing exercise.
 If the discomfort passes, try to bring your arms back a little further.
-If the discomfort doesn’t pass, do not reach any further.
+If the discomfort doesn’t pass, don’t reach any further.
 Hold the furthest position you can and squeeze your shoulder blades together for 5 seconds.

 - Slowly bring your arms back down to the starting position.
 Repeat this exercise 10 times.

 You can do the back climb in a sitting or standing position.
+You’ll need a timer or stopwatch for this exercise.

 - Slowly slide your hands up the center of your back as far as possible.
 Hold the highest position for 1 minute.